 Cold emails can be one of the most effective channels of lead generation.
-But – only if you can get those emails delivered into your prospect’s mail box.
+But – only if you can get those emails delivered to your prospect’s mailbox.
 So, email deliverability is the single most crucial factor that determines the success or failure of your cold email campaigns.

-If your cold emails are not getting delivered, then crafting that perfect call to action or that creative subject line or that ever so cheeky but personalized complement will have no impact what so ever.
+If your cold emails are not getting delivered, then crafting that perfect to action or that creative subject line or that ever so cheeky but personalized compliment will have no impact what so ever.

-As you start your cold email outreach, it is important to keep in mind various factors which can impact email deliverability and build them into your outreach strategy.
+As you start your cold email outreach, it is important to keep in mind various factors that can impact email deliverability and build them into your outreach strategy.